For a gourmet hike

 At the Ferme St Lap the kiosk comes alive with color and flavor, with an abundance of vegetables and the first scents of the holiday season.

-And for meat lovers and hunters, stop by Débitage des Cantons is a must.
-Whether cutting up meat from domestic livestock or processing game, the team carries out meticulous, personalized work.
-On site, you will find an enticing selection of meats as well as a wide variety of homemade products.
+And for meat lovers and hunters, a stop at Débitage des Cantons is a must.
+Whether you need your home-raised livestock butchered or game processed, the team provides meticulous, personalized service.
+On site, you’ll find a tempting selection of meats as well as a wide variety of homemade products.

-fall the ideal season to explore the vineyards and cideries in Petite Nation.
-Six locations welcome you for warm tastings, guided tours, and sometimes the unique experience of grape harvesting.
+fall the perfect season to explore the vineyards and cideries in Petite Nation.
+Six venues welcome you with warm tastings, guided tours, and, in some cases, the unique experience of grape harvesting.

 Among the not-to-be-missed Domaine Mont Vézeau in Ripon, with its view of Mont Vézeau, its famous Roman pizza and its brand-new sparkling wine.
 In Papineauville, the Domaine de l'Heure Juste cultivates the art of natural wine with passion, as does Fragments a family-run vineyard in Ripon where indigenous yeasts bring out the best in the grapes.
 Le Vignoble Ste-Angélique also in Papineauville, offers a wide range of wines, from reds to orange, all produced by hand.